matluuk/IoT-miniproject-2-device/README.md

     - **Passive mode**

         Passive mode is for long location search interval.
 For example every 12h.
 Original idea was also to trigger location search, by detecting device movement during passive mode.
 However this functionality is not implemented.

-# Project idea

-The idea of this project is to develop a simple location tracker for a bike.

-The device should be able to work multiple days continuosly.

-The Location data would be searched periodically, for example one time in a day.
-Additionally a accelerometer would be used to detect bike movement and trigger location search.

-Two device modes would be implemented.
-Active mode for continuous location search, and Passive mode for movement detection and

-A website would be made for watching the bike location ands changing the tracker settings such as device mode and time between periodic location searchs.

 # inspiration for the project